6.2 Domestic Violence and Abuse: Guidance and Procedure

 On notification/disclosure/suspicion of DVA within a family, all agencies must immediately consult existing records and consider what else is known of the family and any previous domestic incidents.

 Where children are involved, all professionals should follow the advice set out in the BSCP's Neglect Guidance.
 Information should be shared in line with this procedure and the Buckinghamshire Code of Practice for Sharing Personal Information.
 Effective and timely information sharing will help ensure relevant professionals are able to assess risks to an unborn baby, child or young person, and ensure appropriate action is taken.

 Each case should be judged on its own merits, and while consent is always desirable, there are times when best practice is to share information/make referrals, even when this is initially without the knowledge of the parties involved or contrary to their wishes.
 Where a child is suffering, or likely to suffer significant harm, consent is not required to make a referral to Children’s Social Care.
 The decision to share or not to share information of DVA incidents or concerns must be recorded, with its rationale.

-Where the level of need has met level 3 or 4 of the thresholds, a referral should be made to Children’s Social Care using the Multi-Agency Referral Form (MARF).
+Where the level of need has met level 3 or 4 of the Continuum of Need Incorporating Threshold Guidance, a referral should be made to Children’s Social Care using the Multi-Agency Referral Form (MARF).

-Where the referral is deemed by Children’s Social Care to meet the threshold for level 3, appropriate action will be taken to assign this to the most appropriate agency to lead a coordinated, multi-agency, Early Help response to meet the needs of the whole family.
+Where the referral is deemed by Children’s Social Care to meet the Continuum of Need Incorporating Threshold Guidance for level 3, appropriate action will be taken to assign this to the most appropriate agency to lead a coordinated, multi-agency, Early Help response to meet the needs of the whole family.
 Early Help in Buckinghamshire is now provided by the Family Support Service.

 Where the child/children are deemed to be suffering, or are at risk of suffering, significant harm (level 4), statutory safeguarding processes will be followed, led by Children’s Social Care.
 Relevant agencies will be involved in the initial assessment and strategy meeting, which will determine the most appropriate course of action.